jarviscanada/jarvis_data_eng_BikervensBernard/core_java/jdbc/README.md

 # Design Patterns
 ### The Data Access Object (DAO) Pattern
-DAO is a class or interfaces that CRUD an object in your project.
+DAO is a class or interfaces that CRUD an object.
 In general, an object could be one table in the database table (e.g., a Customer).
 An object can also represent the result of your more complex query (e.g., Customer table join Order table) in are case this would be `orderline`.
-- DTO is the model of the object in DAO (e.g., Customer Pojo).
+- DTO is simply the model of the object in DAO (e.g., Customer Pojo).
 - In summary
     - You create a DTO (e.g., new customer), and save it to a database via DAO
     - You read a DTO (e.g., a customer with id =1) from a database via DAO
     - You can delete a customer
-    - In the code, all you care about is what to do with DTO, but not how is DTO is CRUD since DAO hides all the low-level implementation.
+    - In the code, all you care about is what to do with DTO, but not the CRUD operation since DAO hides all the low-level implementation.
 So your business logic and database (or other storage like a filesystem) are decoupled.
 It gives you great flexibility.

 # Order of operations